MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 1. Close the Registry Editor.

-### Method 2: Automatically modify the registry
+### Method 2: Modify the registry with PowerShell

-Run the following Windows PowerShell script as Administrator to automatically configure your Windows Operating System to use only the TLS 1.2 Protocol:
+Run the following Windows PowerShell script as Administrator to configure your Windows Operating System to use only the TLS 1.2 Protocol:

 ```powershell
 $ProtocolList       = @("SSL 2.0", "SSL 3.0", "TLS 1.0", "TLS 1.1", "TLS 1.2")